 Research

 Our multidisciplinary approach utilizes nanotechnology, engineering, drug discovery, and molecular biology techniques.
-By applying this approach, we could engineer the NCs to bypass the multiple clearance mechanisms in the human body and target the disease site to exert a therapeutic effect.
-We believe the targeted delivery of therapeutic agents using NCs delivery via inhalation, parenteral, and oral routes to the site of action will improve the efficacy for treating cancer, asthma, COVID-19, and skin disorders, and minimize the associated adverse side effects.
-In addition, the dose and frequency of dosing will also be reduced by increasing the blood circulation half-life, which will increase patient compliance.
-The preclinical studies of developed NCs under in vitro cell culture and animal models will help to evaluate the efficacy of developed NCs.
-Our multifunctional bio-responsive drug and gene delivery systems would represent the next generation of cancer and pulmonary disorder therapies.
-Our multifunctional bio-responsive drug and gene-based approaches and preclinical studies would form the framework for future clinical studies.
+By applying this approach, we can engineer the NCs to bypass the multiple clearance mechanisms in the human body and target the disease site to exert a therapeutic effect.
+We believe the targeted delivery of therapeutic agents using NCs via inhalation, parenteral, and oral routes to the site of action will improve the efficacy of treatment for pulmonary diseases (asthma, bacterial and viral infections, hypertension), cancers (lung cancer, breast cancer, mesothelioma, neuroblastoma), and minimize associated adverse side effects.
+In addition, the dose and dosing frequency can be reduced by increasing the blood circulation half-life, thereby improving patient compliance.
+Preclinical studies in in vitro cell culture and animal models will help evaluate the efficacy of the developed NCs.
+Our multifunctional bioresponsive drug and gene delivery systems would represent the next generation of therapies for cancer and pulmonary disorders.
+Our multifunctional bioresponsive drug and gene-based approaches and preclinical studies would form the framework for future clinical studies.

 Fig. Scheme for formulation of matrix based polymeric layer-by-layer nanocarriers.